Key Intellectual Property

 Managing Performance of 802.15.4 Ad hoc Mesh networks.

-The hybrid mesh (below) included both multi-radio backhauls and
+The hybrid mesh (below, developed for military) included both multi-radio backhauls and

-meshed edge devices managed by a common mesh control layer that sat
+meshed edge devices managed by a common mesh control layer.
+This

 distributed control and mediation layer was radio and protocol agnostic by